tyadon/ado-naturale/README.md

 4. Click the "Query" button or press Ctrl+Enter

-5. The extension will generate WIQL and execute it in the ADO interface
+5. The extension will generate a query URL and navigate to the results page

 ### Supported Query Types